GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 **USAGE**

-An example illustrating some features is provided below, but for more details/options see the in-line documentation in nhpoisp.R (this follows the doxygen style), and look at the tests.
+An example illustrating some features is provided below.

+For more details/options see the in-line documentation in nhpoisp.R (this follows the doxygen style), and look at the tests.

-Here we make a rate function `lambda(t, tlast=-Inf)` which depends on the time of year `t` and the time since the last event `tlast`.
+Below, we make a rate function `lambda(t, tlast=-Inf)` which depends on the time of year `t` and the time since the last event `tlast`.
 It has a sinusoidal variation through the year, with a greatly enhanced rate of events just after an event occurs (often termed 'clustering').